-we strive to maintain an environment free from discrimination and harassment so that all students and employees can be successful.
+we strive to maintain an environment free from discrimination and harassment so that all students and employees can be successful - and we all play a role in this - including you.

 In higher education, as in other industries, we must abide by several federal and state laws tied to protected classes.
 Title IX is one such law.